TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-06-24-do-you-use-php-codesniffer-and-php-cs-fixer-phpstorm-plugin-you-are-slow-and-expensive.md

 perex: |
     People keep asking me about IDE plugins [for Rector](https://www.reddit.com/r/phpstorm/comments/am1qzv/update_phpdoc_comment_action/efqpv8o) and Easy Coding Standard.
     Do you want it too?
 Do you use one for PHP_CodeSniffer of PHP CS Fixer?
 Have you ever thought about the benefits and costs of them?
-tweet: "New Post on #php 🐘 blog: Do you use #php_codesniffer and PHP CS Fixer @PHPStorm Plugin?
-You are Slow and Expensive         #phpcs"
 tweet_image: '/assets/images/posts/2019/plugin/addict.jpg'
 ---